All Products

 Document Center

-In DataWorks, you can create an SSH node and use the SSH node based on a specific SSH data source to remotely access a host that is connected to the data source and trigger script running on the host.
-For example, you can use this method to remotely access an Elastic Compute Service (ECS) instance from DataWorks and trigger periodic scheduling of scripts on the ECS instance.
-This topic describes how to use an SSH node to develop tasks.
+The DataWorks Secure Shell (SSH) node enables you to specify an SSH data source to remotely access the associated host and run scripts.
+For example, you can remotely access an Elastic Compute Service (ECS) instance from DataWorks and run scripts on a recurring schedule.
+This topic describes how to develop tasks using an SSH node.

-• When a process is started on a remote host by using an SSH node, the operations on the underlying remote host are not affected even if tasks on the SSH node exit due to an exception, such as task timeout.
-In this case, DataWorks does not issue a process termination command to the remote host.
+• If you use an SSH node to start a process on a remote host, the process on the remote host is not affected if the SSH node task exits unexpectedly, such as due to a timeout.
+DataWorks does not send a command to the remote host to stop the process.

-• SSH nodes support the standard shell syntax but not the interactive syntax.
+• SSH nodes support standard Shell syntax but not interactive syntax.

 Prerequisites